the-human-colossus-foundation/oca-spec/docs/specification/README.md

 #### Community Overlays

-Community overlays are task-specific objects which are integral part OCA Bundle.
+Community overlays are task-specific objects which are integral part of OCA Bundle.
 Defined by the community can be used to extend functionality of [OCA Bundle](#bundle).